-A failover to a logical standby database requires that all other standby databases be reenabled from a copy of the new primary database after the failover completes.
+A failover to a logical standby database requires that all physical and snapshot standby databases be re-created from a copy of the new primary database after the failover completes.
 In addition, a logical standby database may contain only a subset of the data present in the primary database.
-(For example, if the DBMS\LOGSTDBY.SKIP procedure was used to specify which database operations done on the primary database will not be applied to the logical standby database.)
+(For example, if the DBMS LOGSTDBY.
+SKIP procedure was used to specify which database operations done on the primary database will not be applied to the logical standby database.)

 However, there may be exceptions to the recommendation to choose a physical standby database as the target standby database.
-For example, if the physical standby database is lagging behind the logical standby database (the physical standby database was running with a log apply delay via the DelayMins configurable database property) and your business requires minimum downtime, consider selecting the logical standby database as the failover target.
+For example, if all your physical standbys are also unavailable, then failing over to a logical standby is your only choice.